 4773 METHODS OF TEACHING SOCIAL STUDIES 3 credit hours An intensive study of the problems and methods associated with teaching Social Studies at the Secondary level.
+Lecture 3 hours.
 Offered fall semester only.
-Lecture 3 hours.
-Prerequisite: Admission to Teacher Education program.
+Prerequisite: EDUC 3003 and Admission to Teacher Education.